Hawzen/Othello-Agents/README.md

 # Othello-Agents
-A repo for othello agents that use MinMax &amp; αβ pruning for the course CSC361
+This repo is a hub for othello agents that use MinMax &amp; αβ pruning

 ## Format